 The site is located in an area with a wide variety of uses, Comprehensive Plan Map, and Zoning Map designations.
-Directly across Center Street NE to the south of the site are Oregon State Hospital facilities in the PH (Public and Private Health Services) zone with a CSG (Community Service Government) Comprehensive Plan Map designation.
+The Property is zoned MU-I (Mixed Use-I), which permits multi-family development, and is located in an area with a wide variety of uses, Comprehensive Plan Map, and Zoning Map designations.
+Directly to the south are various medical offices and the Mid-Willamette Valley Community Action Agency, which are zoned CR (Retail Commercial) and are designated COM (Commercial) on the Comprehensive Plan.
+Across Center Street NE to the south of the site are Oregon State Hospital facilities in the PH (Public and Private Health Services) zone with a CSG (Community Service Government) Comprehensive Plan Map designation.
+Directly east of the site is the Center/23rd Street Apartments PH I project, which is also zoned MU-I and has some shared facilities with the current Project.
 Across 23rd Street NE to the southeast is Oregon Board Parole-Post Prison Services, which is zoned MU-I with a MU (Mixed Use) Comprehensive Plan Map designation.
 To the northeast across 23rd Street are apartments owned by the Salem Housing Authority in the PH zone with a CSF (Community Service Hospital) Community Plan designation.
-Also to the northeast is D Street Park, which is zoned PA (Public Amusement) with a POS (Parks-Open Space- Outdoor Recreation) designation.
-Directly to the north is Childhood Health, which is zoned MU-I with a MU designation.
-Also north of the site is Seed of Faith Ministries with a CO (Commercial Office) zone and COM Comprehensive Plan designation.
-Further to the north across D Street NE are single-family dwellings in the RS (Single-Family Residential) zone with a Single-Family Residential Comprehensive Plan designation.
-Northwest of the site is the Lee Mission Cemetery, which is zoned PC (Public and Private Cemetery) and is designated CSC (Community Service Cemetery).
-To the west are various medical offices and the Mid-Willamette Valley Community Action Agency, which are zoned CR (Retail Commercial) and are designated COM (Commercial) on the Comprehensive Plan.
+Also to the northeast is D Street Park, which is zoned PA (Public Amusement) with a POS (Parks-Open Space-Outdoor Recreation) designation.
+Directly to the north of the site is Seed of Faith Ministries with a CO (Commercial Office) zone and COM Comprehensive Plan designation.
+To the northeast is Childhood Health, which is zoned MU-I with a MU designation.
+Also, further to the north across D Street NE are single-family dwellings in the RS (Single-Family Residential) zone with a Single-Family Residential Comprehensive Plan designation.
+West of the site is the Lee Mission Cemetery, which is zoned PC (Public and Private Cemetery) and is designated CSC (Community Service Cemetery).